 - 2-3 cups Corn flakes

-Crush corn flakes lightly in a ziploc bag.
+- For the Topping: Crush corn flakes lightly in a ziploc bag.
 Mix corn flakes and butter together.
 Reserve for later for topping.

-Pour potatoes into a 9x13 baking dish.
+- Pour potatoes into a 9x13 baking dish.
 Cover and bake potatoes at 350 degrees for 50-60 minutes.
-Cover top with corn flake/cheese mixture and bake an additional 15 minutes until potatoes are bubbling and top has browned.
+Cover top of casserole with corn flake mixture and bake an additional 15 minutes until potatoes are bubbling and top has browned.
 Adjust bake time as needed so that the potatoes are tender.
 There's nothing worse than crunchy potatoes.